VasilyPolyuhovich/NotificationService/README.md

 ## Contributing

-Pull requests welcome! Дотримуйтесь існуючого code style та додавайте тести для нового функціоналу.
+Pull requests welcome!
+Follow the existing code style and add tests for new functionality.